gsi-upm/Sefarad/docs/widgets.rst

 In Sefarad we have prebuilt Web Components in ``./bower_components`` folder.
 Here we can find a collection of elements made by the Polymer team, and others made by GSI-UPM team.

+There is also an Online Web Components library `here <https://www.webcomponents.org/>`_.

 Developing your own Web Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~